 To do this service providers require the tools to thoroughly analyse the consumption behaviours in the buildings they manage, as well as to measure, verify and track the performance of new technologies.

-Furthermore, in a time when client interaction is largely virtual and access to physical sites/buildings is restricted, energy professionals have become more reliant on technology, equipped with the tools they require for analysis, data visualisation and communication for their projects without needing to be onsite or in the same location as their customers.
+Furthermore, in a time when client interaction is largely virtual and access to physical sites/buildings is restricted, energy professionals have become more reliant on technology, equipped with the tools they need for energy monitoring, data visualization, and communication for their projects without needing to be onsite or in the same location as their customers.

 The article below describes the newly released Wattics features in response to the requirements of energy professionals, service providers & consultats as they seek to address the evolving needs of industrial and commercial business and real estate owners & managers.